JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 I told my parents about what happened when I got home and they complained to the school.
 And the “reward” for complaining was not having the teacher reprimanded or fired but was the administration of the school saying I was mis-zoned for P.S.
 100. Meaning they were kicking me out.
 I was officially sent to P.S.
 253 for 3rd grade.

 P.S.
 253 was supposedly the “bad” school where all the non-Trump Village kids went.
 But at least it was in my immediate, immigrant-filled, mixed, working-class, tenement-filled neighborhood.
 And everyone there was an “oddball” in some way so at least I had a better chance of fitting in.

-***

-*Smiling, Laughing, Screaming and Crying: About an Abusive Second Grade Teacher (c) Copyright by Jack Szwergold; written on May 20, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*